-- Aurum Mining P.L.C has a 20% non-controlling interest in the Company's subsidiary Morille Mining S.L. - Mr Myles Youngs, an employee of the Company, has a 15% non-controlling interest in the Company's subsidiary Infinity New Energies Pty Ltd.
+Aurum Mining P.L.C has a 20% non-controlling interest in the Company's subsidiary Morille Mining S.L.
+Morille Mining S.L. is currently a dormant entity with no trading history since the Morille Tungsten Project was relinquished in 2020.